bullette007/bullette007.github.io/recordings.markdown

 permalink: /recordings/
 ---

-Here you can find the recordings of the lectures.
+Here you can find the recordings of the lectures from winter term 2022 / 2023.

 | Date | Recording |
 |:-----:|:----------:|